Ty-Thetravelguy/hudson-business-travel/README.md

 I ran the website through [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
 I discovered errors and warnings in the Bootstrap CSS, and similarly, my custom CSS showed warnings due to the buttons having the same background colour as their borders.
 However, this design choice was intentional to maintain a consistent and seamless aesthetic throughout the website.

-I also ran each page through [Lighthouse via Google Develper Tools](https://developer.chrome.com/docs/lighthouse/overview/) aiming to significantly elevate the overall quality of the website.
+I also ran each page through [Lighthouse via Google Developer Tools](https://developer.chrome.com/docs/lighthouse/overview/) aiming to significantly elevate the overall quality of the website.
 This comprehensive analysis helped identify and address key aspects of performance, accessibility, best practices, and SEO to enhance the site's effectiveness and user experience.

 ### Home Page